ni/nimi-python/CONTRIBUTING.md

 ---------------------------------------------------------------

 1. Fork [the repository](https://github.com/ni/nimi-python) on GitHub and clone it to your local system.
+1. Initialize and fetch submodules (also re-run this after `git pull` to keep the submodule up to date):

+       git submodule update --init --recursive

+   Optionally, configure git to do this automatically after `git fetch`, `git pull` and `git checkout`:

+       git config submodule.recurse true

 1. On a terminal, navigate to the **[`nimi-python`](https://github.com/ni/nimi-python)** root directory.
 Then run